ashutoshmjain/shutri/tech-specs.md

 mod transcription {
     async fn transcribe_project(project: &mut Project) -> Result<(), Error> {
         // 1.
 For each audio chunk in the project:
-        // 2.   - Calculate the hash of the chunk file.
+        // 2.   - Get transcription from cache or Gemini API.
-        // 3.   - Check if a cached transcription exists for this hash.
+        // 3.
+For each clip in the transcription:
-        // 4.   - If not, send the chunk to the Gemini API.
+        // 4.   - If clip_end_time > chunk_end_time, append informational comment.
-        // 5.   - Store the transcription result in the cache.
+        // 5.
-        // 6.   - Add the transcription to the `Project` struct.
-        // 7.
 Write the `Project` data to a `.shutri` file.
     }
 }
 ```